veith4f/pxeinstall/boot/README.md

 Output
 =======================
-After successfully running docker-compose build and docker-compose up, output folder will contain following files, all of which have to be placed in server directory (usually /srv/tftp) of tftp server configured as next-server in dhcp.
+After successfully running make build and make, output folder will contain following files, all of which have to be placed in server directory (usually /srv/tftp) of tftp server configured as next-server in dhcp.
 - netboot.efi.signed: Grub efi boot image signed with supplied secure boot keys.
 - vmlinuz: Debian 12 Linux kernel signed with gpg key, public side of which has been compiled into netboot.efi.signed.
 Private side already deleted.
 - vmlinuz.sig: GPG signature file.